K-theoretic crystals for set-valued tableaux of rectangular shapes: Bijection with set-valued skyline tableaux

 Define a map $\psi \colon \skyline_{w\lambda} \to \overline{\svt}^n_w(\lambda)$ as follows.
-Consider some $S \in \skyline_{w\lambda}$ and define $T := \psi(S)$ by \begin{enumerate} \item sorting the anchor entries in each row in increasing order left to right; \item placing each free entry $f$ in the leftmost box of its row such that $f$ is less than the anchor entry (\textit{i.e.}, so that the row is strictly increasing but the free entries remain free); \item construct the $i$-th column of $T$ from the $(r+1-i)$-th row of the result from the previous step, as in Section~\ref{sec:Kohnert}. \end{enumerate} To see that $\psi$ is injective and that its image is contained in $\svt^n(\lambda)$, we note that $\psi$ is a restriction of the bijection $\hat{\rho}$ of~\cite[Thm.~2.4]{Monical16} from set-valued skyline tableaux to \emph{reverse} semistandard set-valued tableaux, except that we have reversed the rows and columns of the image tableaux.
+Consider some $S \in \skyline_{w\lambda}$ and define $T := \psi(S)$ by \begin{enumerate} \item sorting the anchor entries in each row in increasing order left to right and join the columns together; \item placing each free entry $f$ in the leftmost box of its row such that $f$ is less than the anchor entry (\textit{i.e.} so that the row is strictly increasing but the free entries remain free); \item take the transpose of the result from the previous step; that is construct the $i$-th column of $T$ from the $(r+1-i)$-th row as in Section~\ref{sec:Kohnert}. \end{enumerate} To see that $\psi$ is injective and that its image is contained in $\svt^n(\lambda)$, we note that $\psi$ is a restriction of the bijection $\hat{\rho}$ of~\cite[Thm.~2.4]{Monical16} from set-valued skyline tableaux to \emph{reverse} semistandard set-valued tableaux, except that we have reversed the rows and columns of the image tableaux.
 Indeed, reversing the rows and the columns for rectangular shapes is clearly a bijection from reverse semistandard set-valued tableaux to (ordinary) semistandard set-valued tableaux.

 To see that the image of $\psi$ is $\overline{\svt}^n_w(\lambda)$, we note that the anchors of the first row of $S$ are already in increasing order.
 Thus, the anchor of the $k$-th column of $S$ under $\psi$ is the largest entry in the $k$-th row of $\psi(S)$.
-By construction, the largest entry of the $k$-th column of $S$ is $i_k$, and hence, $\psi$ is surjective.
+By construction, the largest entry of the $k$-th column of $S$ is $i_k + 1$, and hence, $\psi$ is surjective.

 Finally, it is clear that $\psi$ is $\beta$-weight preserving, so $\psi$ is the desired bijection. \end{proof}

 \begin{ex} Let $\lambda = 2^2$ be a $2 \times 2$ rectangle and $n = 3$.
 Then the set-valued skyline tableaux $\skyline_{s_2\lambda}$ and their corresponding element in $\overline{\svt}^3_{s_2}(\lambda)$ under $\psi$ are given by